-Co ourse Rese erves List for 2017 FALL upd ated Aug.3 The reading materials, which are not ma [PDF]: Some scanned chapters are ava [BOX]: It is prepared as printed materia [Book & e-book]: There are available as allable and downlo oad the PDF files on the copy it in the library.
+Co ourse Rese erves List for 2017 FALL upda ated Aug.
+The reading materials, which are not ma [PDF]: Some scanned chapters are ava [BOX]: It is prepared as printed materia [Book & e-book]: There are available as ilable and downle so that you may oad the PDF files on the copy it in the library.
 Course Sec.
-Instructor Book Title Available type of sources BOOK No. 2 Lisa Lim Conducting research literature reviews : from the internet to paper 4th ed Book 1 Academic Writing Academic Writing Academic Writing 2 Lisa Lim How to write a master's thesis Book 2
+Instructor Book Title Available type of sources BOOK No. Academic Writing 2 Lisa Lim Conducting research literature reviews : from the internet to paper 4th ed Book 1 Academic Writing Academic Writing 2 Lisa Lim Lisa Lim Book Book 1 2